Dancing in the City

 "Dancing in the City" is a song by the British pop rock duo Marshall Hain, which reached No.3 in the UK charts in 1978.
 On its first release it spent fifteen weeks in the UK charts.
 In South Africa, reached the No.1 position on 3 November 1978, and holding that position for three weeks on the Springbok Charts.
-A re-mixed version released in 1987 reached No.81 on the UK charts.
+A remixed version released in 1987 reached No.81 on the UK charts.